 The company's activities, together with the factors likely to affect its future development, its competitive, economic and interest rate risks are set out in the 'Review of Business' and 'Principal Risks and Uncertainties' section in the Strategic Report.
 The financial statements have been prepared under the going concern basis because the company has net assets and net current assets.
-Management believe that the company has the ability to meet its liabilities as they fall due.
+Management believe that the company can meet its liabilities as they fall due for a period of at least 12 months from the date on which these financial statements are approved.
+Notwithstanding this, the company has obtained a letter of support from its ultimate parent company Hilton Worldwide Holdings Inc ("the group") and the directors are satisfied that despite the impact of COVID-19 on the parent company it has sufficient cash and liquidity to provide this support should it be required.